Mikhail G. Shapiro

 The Shapiro group develops molecular technologies for noninvasive imaging and control of cellular function, and uses these technologies to study basic biology and create cellular diagnostics and therapeutics.

-Our key biophysical methods include magnetic resonance and ultrasound, and our primary biological interests are in neuroscience, microbiology and immunology.
+Our key biophysical methods include ultrasound and magnetic resonance , and our primary biological interests are in neuroscience, cancer, microbiology and immunology.